ai-dev-2024/Rambler-Bangla/ledger/v28-provenance.md

-invariant oracles) found two real defects in the anchor-fixed build: @handles converted everywhere (the documented handle protection did not exist in the build) and discourse-marker/punctuation boundaries isolated names into one-word segments that converted (e.g. Rahim in "Rahim and Karim will come...").
+invariant oracles) found two real defects in the anchor-fixed build: @handles converted everywhere (the documented handle protection did not exist in the build) and discourse-marker/punctuation boundaries isolated names into one-word segments that converted (e.g. Rahim in "Rahim and Uddin will come...").
 Fixes, both in GboardRamblerSegmentLock.java: (a) @handle spans join URLs/emails in the protected-span set; (b) the single-strong-word rule now requires zero English-set evidence in the whole utterance; (c) am/pm after